DiltheyLab/GENTRAIN/documentation/docs/developers/project_architecture.md

 ## Containerization

-The deployment includes the following docker containers.
+The project architecture is technically implemented in the following Docker containers.

 | Container         | Description                                                                                       | Locally accessible via |
 |-------------------|---------------------------------------------------------------------------------------------------|------------------------|